I love the graphic, above. It’s entitled, Politicians Debating Climate Change.

 I’m not about to waste any more time on this nonsense.
 I’ll gladly send you to Snopes who did their homework on this exact subject: https://www.snopes.com/fact-check/30000-scientists-reject-climate-change/.

-This is a very political issue and we do not get political.
+This is a very political issue.
 After writing our article on climate change, I was called a libtard.
 Then on Twitter, I was trolled and here is how it went:

 Since only people on the left understand science, I have been trying to get opinions on a couple of subjects.
 What are your views on vaccines or being born xx or xy?
 I’m curious what the side that believes in science has to say.